jacktan130802/old.jacktan130802.github.io/README.md

  # Things to take note
   Raspberry pi has to be configured properly before use

- Running https://jacktan130802.github.io/ will give errors as the python file **are absent**.
+ Running https://jacktan130802.github.io/ will give you a stimulation of how the website will look like.IIt will give errors as the python file **are absent**.
 To run the complete file, run the full zip file webapp folder (not uploaded as of now)
 <!-- copy paste exact link inside can already--!>